-With 22.5 free electives available, students also have the option to participate in 1 or 2 term-long, off-site internships under the direction of an industry professional.
+With 15 credits free electives available, students also have the option to participate in additional off-site internships under the direction of an industry professional.
 This experience allows students to actively participate in the real-world setting of sales and marketing, sports management, venue management, event production, and golf course/private club operations.
 Students can also choose to participate in a study abroad program, select a minor or take additional courses outside of their discipline to enhance their learning experience.

 Upon completion of the program, graduates are expected to:

 - Apply the major concepts, skills and values of the sports, entertainment and event management industry by integrating the concepts of marketing, finance, operations and ancillary services in the management of a range of events.

 - Communicate effectively to diverse audiences, purposes and situations in a variety of contexts within the sports, entertainment and event management industry.

 - Use decision support tools to solve problems and facilitate organizational processes by applying critical thinking and ethical problem solving to management decisions within the sports, entertainment and event management industry.

 - Analyze and apply the process of negotiations within the sports, entertainment and event management industry.

 - Demonstrate leadership skills and adapt them to a diverse global market in the sports, entertainment and event management industry.